Peace: United Nations

 United Nations peacekeeping missions.
 Dark blue regions indicate current missions, while light blue regions represent former missions.

 The United Nations (UN) is an international organization whose stated aims are to facilitate cooperation in international law, international security, economic development, social progress, human rights, and achieving world peace.
 The UN was founded in 1945 after World War II to replace the League of Nations, to stop wars between countries, and to provide a platform for dialogue.

 After authorization by the Security Council, the UN sends peacekeepers to regions where armed conflict has recently ceased or paused to enforce the terms of peace agreements and to discourage combatants from resuming hostilities.
 Since the UN does not maintain its own military, peacekeeping forces are voluntarily provided by member states of the UN.
-The forces, also called the "Blue Helmets", who enforce UN accords are awarded United Nations Medals, which are considered international decorations instead of military decorations.
+The forces who enforce UN accords, also called the "Blue Helmets", are awarded United Nations Medals, which are considered international decorations instead of military decorations.
 The peacekeeping force as a whole received the Nobel Peace Prize in 1988.